Display Accessibility Tools

 Travel grants are available to EEB students and postdocs for partial support to attend professional conferences (including registration fees for virtual meetings) or to participate in other scientific activities involving travel.
 The latter might include a special course or workshop, visiting another laboratory to learn a specialized technique, or attending a leadership development program.
 Students receiving travel support to attend a conference are expected to present their research as an oral presentation or poster.
 Travel grants cannot be used to support travel to field sites, whether local or distant, that are part of a student’s regular research activities.

 A call for applications is announced to the faculty listserv annually in February.
 All nominations must be submitted by the faculty sponsor (not the prospective student).
-Awardees will receive the fellowship during the first year that they are enrolled at MSU: half will be dispersed in August ($2,500) and half will be dispersed in January ($2,500).
+Awardees will receive the fellowship during the first year they are enrolled at MSU: half will be dispersed in August ($2,500) and half in January ($2,500).
 Note: MSU fellowships are considered taxable income but taxes are not withheld.

 EEB Immersion Fellowship

-Through a competitive process, EEB awards semester-length fellowships to three graduate students annually in the amount of $15,000.
+Through a competitive process, EEB awards semester-length fellowships of $15,000 to three graduate students annually.
 In addition to covering a student’s semester stipend, the funding can also be used for tuition and/or health insurance.
-MSU PhD candidates (those who have passed their comprehensive exams) who are enrolled in the EEB program are eligible to apply.
+MSU PhD candidates (those who have passed their comprehensive exams) enrolled in the EEB program are eligible to apply.

 EEB Excellence in Quantitative Methods Teaching Assistantship